Skip to main content

 Delivery Method: Online

 This course will focus on microorganisms involved in craft beverage production.
 Students will develop an awareness and understanding of the importance of the biology of yeasts, their growth, propagation and management.
-Students will also be exposed to other organisms that influence brewing and the role played by enzymes
+Students will also be exposed to other organisms that influence brewing and the role played by enzymes.
+Laboratory exercises will provide hands-on experience and will include biology, cultivation, purification and identification of yeast and bacteria involved in beverage production.

 Prerequisites: None